Solving Strong-Substitutes Product-Mix Auctions: Preliminaries

-A result by \citet{Bal-Kle} shows that any SS demand correspondence can be represented as a finite list of positive and negative bids, and this representation is essentially unique (up to redundancies).
-Conversely, however, not all lists of positive and negative bids induce a strong substitutes valuation function.
-We call a bid list \emph{valid} if the indirect utility function $f_\bids$ defined in \eqref{eq:bid-utility-function} is convex; Theorem~\ref{thm:validity} gives two further equivalent characterisations of validity.
-The proof is given in Appendix~\ref{appendix:validity}.
-In Section~\ref{sec:main}, we will also introduce a weaker local notion of validity by introducing local validity in the $\varepsilon$-neighbourhood of a price $\pb$.
+Concurrent work by {\citet{BK-OS}} (see also Footnote~{\ref{footnote:expressivity}}) shows that any SS demand correspondence can be represented as a finite list of positive and negative bids, and this representation is essentially unique (up to redundancies).
+Conversely, however, not all lists of positive and negative bids induce a valuation function.
+We call a bid list \emph{valid} if the indirect utility function $f_\bids$ defined in \eqref{eq:bid-utility-function} is convex; Theorem~\ref{thm:validity} gives two further equivalent characterisations of validity. \footnote{Equivalent conditions for validity are provided in concurrent work \citep[Proposition 4.14]{BK-OS}, in a more general setting.
+There, also, it is shown that condition \eqref{eq:valid-cover} is equivalent to the existence of a strong-substitutes valuation $u$ satisfying $D_\bids=D_u$ (that is, the second part of condition \eqref{eq:valid-SS}). \citep{BK-OS} does not work with the indirect utility function, but does additionally show that validity is equivalent to $D_\bids$ satisfying the ``law of demand'': an increase in the price of only one good, between prices at which demand is unique, leads to a weak decrease in demand for the good whose price has changed, with equality in this demand if and only if the full demand vector is unchanged. \citet{baldwin2022strong} additionally show that, when $\bids$ is valid, the demand $D_\bids$ can be given as the Minkowski difference between the demand associated with the set of positive bids in $\bids$ and the demand associated with the set of negative bids in $\bids$.
+(The work of \citet{LinTran2017}, mentioned in Footnote~\ref{footnote:expressivity}, does not consider characterisations of validity as, in their framework, invalid combinations do not arise.)} In particular, it establishes that the indirect utility function and demand correspondence of a valid bid list as defined in Section~{\ref{sec:bids}} coincide with the indirect utility function and demand correspondence for some strong-substitutes valuation as defined in Sections~{\ref{sec:prelims}} and~{\ref{sec:strong-substitutes}}.
+In Section~\ref{sec:main}, we will also introduce a weaker local notion of validity that holds in an open, convex neighbourhood of a price~$\pb$.